data-skeptic/blog/episodes/2025/complex-dynamics-in-networks.md

 What Prof. Barzel discovered was that there are universality classes in dynamic behavior, where different systems fall into categories based on the function of the hubs in the network; Do they act as amplifiers, bottlenecks, or neutral conduits of information?
 This can help us understand how diseases spread through social networks or how to make power grids more resilient.

-Prof. Barzel also shares his current work with the startup ArcMed AI where he utilizes network science to optimize hospital scheduling to save resources, create a more stable environment but first and foremost – save lives by shortening the waiting time for patients.
+Prof. Barzel also shares his current work with the startup Opmed AI where he utilizes network science to optimize hospital scheduling to save resources, create a more stable environment but first and foremost – save lives by shortening the waiting time for patients.

 ## Follow our guest
 [BarzelLab](https://www.barzellab.com)